Vespidian/Vespidian.github.io/blogs/tuff_history/Tuff Blog.md

 I used pretty much the same file format for UI files as with the previous attempt.

 ![](Images/particle_sim.mp4)

 To showcase this version as well as the engine itself, I made a molecular dynamics simulation program which displays a 3D rendering of molecules as physical simulation of atomic collisions is carried out.

 ![](Images/octane_sim.mp4)

 The intention with this program being to one day be able to simulate protein folding and render it in real time.
 But I'm in slightly over my head with this; So I chose to limit the scope and simulate only smaller simpler molecules for now.

+And that is the present state of the engine..
+Obviously i'm not planning on stopping development any time soon but its been going much slower because of university.
+As for what's next for the engine, well I'm not quite sure yet; I have a few projects i would like to try out with the engine as a base, here's a few of them listed below.

+- A semiconductor analog IC design tool (similar to [Magic VLSI](http://opencircuitdesign.com/magic/)) with the following features:
+	- 3D render of the deposited semiconductor with thin-film interference colours
+	- Ability to export layers as masks for fabrication
+	- Analog electrical and electromagnetic simulation of design
+- An atomic crystal structure viewer
+	- Possibly with the ability to atomically simulate semiconductors
+- A "real time" protein folding simulator
+	- Could play back a completed simulation rather than being real time
+- Supplementary applications for the game engine itself
+	- UI editor / creator
+	- 3D model editor
+	- Resource compiler (to compress assets and store them in a less easily modifiable form)

+All of these aren't necessarily going to happen they're just cool things that I think could be fun to try to implement and would teach me a great deal about areas of science I'm interested in.

+I also plan on adding scripting functionality to the engine.
+I have already toyed around with using Lua as well as using the [Tiny C Compiler (TCC)](https://bellard.org/tcc/) to just in time compile C code as a weird form of scripting.